-Because students with persistent academic difficulties may benefit from taking time off, the university imposes a suspension of one regular semester when students fail to meet a minimum grade-point average on their Attempted Hours at UNC Asheville.
-Students must maintain a grade-point average of the following levels (or above) in order to be enrolled at UNC Asheville.
+Because students with persistent academic difficulties may benefit from taking time off, the university imposes a suspension of one regular semester when students fail to meet a minimum grade-point average on their total attempted hours.
+Students must maintain a grade-point average at or above the following levels in order to be enrolled at UNC Asheville.

-Total Attempted Hours Minimum Grade-Point Average

-(Includes transferred hours
+(Includes transferred hours and hours attempted at UNC Ashevi

-and UNC Asheville attempted

-hours)
+0-23 1.00 (see First Semester Rule below)

 24-44 1.50

 45-74 1.75

 75 and above 2.00 (required to graduate)